-The Company has a conflict of interest policy, which sets out that any potential or actual conflict of interest between the Company and any Member of the Board of Directors shall be disclosed and, where possible, avoided (please refer to the "Board Rules (Annex D - Article 8: Conflicts of interest)").
-This policy is available on the Company's website: www.airbus.com (Company / Corporate Governance / Governance Framework and Documents), as is the related best practice provision 2.7 of the Dutch Code (as such term is defined in section 4.3 "Dutch Corporate Governance Code" below), which the Company complied with during 2018.
+The Company has a conflict of interest policy, which sets out that any potential or actual conflict of interest between the Company and any Member of the Board of Directors shall be disclosed and avoided (please refer to the "Board Rules (Annex D - Article 8: Conflicts of interest)").
+This policy is available on the Company's website: www.airbus.com (Home / Company / Corporate Governance / Organisation), as is the related best practice provision 2.7 of the Dutch Code (as such term is defined in section 4.3 "Dutch Corporate Governance Code" below), which the Company complied with in the year 2017.
 Pursuant to the Articles of Association and the Board Rules, a conflicted Member of the Board of Directors should abstain from participating in the deliberation and decision-making process relating to the matters concerned.
 The Board of Directors must approve any decision to enter a transaction where a Director has conflicts of interest that are material to the Company or the individual Director.

-In 2018, no transactions were reported.
-There were, however, related-party transactions: for an overview, please refer to "Notes to the IFRS Consolidated Financial Statements - Note 8: Related Party Transactions".
+In 2017, no transactions were reported.
+There were, however, related-party transactions: for an overview, please see: "Notes to the IFRS Consolidated Financial Statements - Note 8: Related Party Transactions".

-4.3 Dutch Corporate Governance Code
+Dutch Corporate Governance Code 4.3

 In accordance with Dutch law and with the provisions of the Dutch Corporate Governance Code (the "Dutch Code"), which includes a number of non-mandatory recommendations, the Company either applies the provisions of the Dutch Code or, if applicable, explains and gives sound reasons for their non-application.
-While the Company, in its continuous efforts to adhere to the highest standards, applies nearly all of the current recommendations of the Dutch Code, it must, in accordance with the "comply or explain" principle, provide the explanations below.
+While the Company, in its continuous efforts to adhere to the highest standards, applies most of the current recommendations of the Dutch Code, it must, in accordance with the "comply or explain" principle, provide the explanations below.

 On 8 December 2016, the Dutch Code was revised; its updated recommendations apply to financial years starting on or after 1 January 2017.
-Airbus welcomed the updates to the Dutch Code and continues supporting the emphasis of the revised Dutch Code on topics such as long-term value creation and the importance of culture.
+Airbus welcomed the updates to the Dutch Code and supports the emphasis of the revised Dutch Code on topics such as long-term value creation and the importance of culture.
+Airbus already complies with a vast majority of the provisions of the revised Dutch Code.